maribelduran/100-days-of-code/log.md

 ### Day 1: January 3rd, 2017

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**:  Styled twitch streamer statuses.
+Created a new meta div using vanilla js.

 **Thoughts:** Today was my first day doing the 100 Days of Code challenge and didn't realize that working on FCC algorithms did not count as time coding.
 So I pushed myself to work on my Twitch Streamers App.
 I am currently working on styling the Twitch users' statuses and streaming information.
 It is taking me a little longer to complete because I am doing this using vanilla js.